🎯 Semantic Entropy#

 from sklearn.metrics import precision_score, recall_score, f1_score

-from uqlm.utils import load_example_dataset, math_postprocessor, plot_model_accuracies, Tuner
+from uqlm.utils import load_example_dataset, plot_model_accuracies, Tuner

 from uqlm import SemanticEntropy